ryzbaka/NodejsCrptography/README.md

   * A key store is a piece of software the stores keys by encrypting them (using a master key).
   * Keys should be rotated regularly.
   * AWS Key Management service and Azure Keystore are great.
-  * But I'm cheap, so I'll use Vault by Hashicorp.
+  * But I'm cheap, so I'll probably end up using Vault by Hashicorp because its open source.
-## Vault - Key Store
-* lmao